DangD96/SeleniumE2E/README.md

 # Considered but not done

+## IRetryAnalyzer
 This framework does not use TestNG's `IRetryAnalyzer` interface for re-running flaky tests.

-**This is bad practice**.
+**I consider this bad practice**.
 If tests are flaky to begin with, they need to be updated to be more robust.

+## PageFactory
+This framework does not use `PageFactory` to locate elements.

+This is because this approach [is not recommended by Selenium contributors and can lead to StaleElementExceptions](https://ultimateqa.com/pagefactory-vs-page-object/).

 # Appendix